metabase/metabase/docs/troubleshooting-guide/docker.md

 ### Metabase container exits without starting the server

 **How to detect this:** Run `docker ps` to see if the Metabase container is currently running.
-If it is move on to the next step.
+If it is, move on to the next step.

 If `docker ps` does not show the running container, then list the stopped containers by running: